AllStarLink/ASL3-Manual/docs/config/rpt_conf.md

 See the comments in `gps.conf` for more details on configuring.

 ### archivedir=
 This option is used to enable a simple log and audio recorder of the activity on a node.
 When enabled, a series of recordings, one for each active COR on the node, is generated.
-The file(s) will be named with the date and time down to the 1/100th of a second.
+The file(s) will be named with the date and time down to the second (this may change to provide more granularity in the future).
 This logging can be useful in debugging, policing, or other creative things.

 Sample: